How to choose the best running shoe? That fits your style

 They stand between the lines of soft and supportive, comfortable and lightweight.
 Over the years, there have been several approaches to maximizing comfort without overlooking the performance factors that are crucial for athletes.

 Running Gait – What it is and why it matters?

 Your gait is the way of moving your feet.
 Running gait is the way your foot strikes the ground.
 Everyone has his/her own unique gait that defines their running style.

-The posture, along with the foot’s interface with the ground, are two significant factors that make normal gait possible.
+The posture, along with the foot’s interface with the ground, is two significant factors that make normal gait possible.
 If either is not optimal, it is likely, over the long term, to add stress and strain to tissues and eventually cause injuries.

 Running gait is further analyzed into three types of pronation:

 - Neutral pronation is when your foot comes in complete contact with the ground.
 Under this type, your foot usually is rolling inward about 15 percent to absorb shock.

 - Underpronation is a rolling motion to the outside edge of the foot during a step.
 It appears when the outer part of your heel hits the ground first, and your foot rolls inward at less than 15 percent.